-The CDC reports that people aged 12-20 drink 11% of all the alcohol in the U.S. This is a huge amount of booze.
-Furthermore, 90% of this consumption happens in the form of binge drinking.
-The report goes on to say that these students are more likely to have problems in school.
-They are also more likely to be arrested or be injured in an accident.
+The CDC reports that people aged 12-20 drink 11% of all the alcohol in the U.S. This is a considerable amount of alcohol.
+Furthermore, 90% of this consumption happens through binge drinking.
+The report says that these students are more likely to have problems in school.
+They are also more likely to be arrested or injured in an accident.
 Additionally, they are at a higher risk of suicide or homicide.

 We’ve described some of the diseases that alcohol causes.
 However, alcohol abuse makes it more likely you’ll catch other diseases as well.
 Alcoholism causes a weakened immune system.
-As a result, you’re at a greater risk for lots of very unpleasant illness, including:
+As a result, you’re at a greater risk for lots of very unpleasant alcohol-related diseases, including: